 Stop #8: Camping On The Umpqua River

 There are several small campgrounds along the Umpqua river, and each of them is equally as pretty as the next.
 Boulder Flat and Horseshoe Bend campgrounds are both worth staying at on your way to the next waterfall.
 Be careful if you decide to get into the Umpqua River as it is fast-moving.
 It is not recommended that children swim in the Umpqua.
 Fishing on the Umpqua is always excellent.

 Falls Creek Falls can be accessed by an easy 3/4 mile trail that passes several cascades and a rock outcropping known as Jobs Garden.

 Susan Creek Falls is near the end of our road trip.
 It’s a very easy, (mostly handicap accessible) .8 mile trail that is definitely doable with children.
 When you get to Susan Creek Falls, don’t be afraid to get into the water with the littles, or soak your feet.
 This is a popular trail with families.

 Bonus Stop: Grotto Falls

 If you’re feeling extra adventurous on this road trip, head South to Grotto Falls.
-This 80 foot falls can range from a small trickle in drought weather to a curtain type waterfall after a good snowmelt.
+This 80 foot falls can range from a small trickle in drought weather to a curtain-type waterfall after good snowmelt.
 There are caves behind the falls.
 You can get to these falls via an easy 1/3 mile switchback trail.